polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/executor.md

 The Wasm representation of the Substrate runtime is considered the canonical runtime.
 Because this Wasm runtime is placed in the blockchain storage, the network must come to consensus about this binary.
-Thus it can be verified to be consistent across all sync'ing nodes.
+Thus it can be verified to be consistent across all syncing nodes.

 The Wasm execution environment can be more restrictive than the native execution environment.
 For example, the Wasm runtime always executes in a 32-bit environment with a configurable memory limit